Dr John Lever

 1) Local food systems, partnership working and sustainable development in the food industry.

-2) Responsible farm animal managment and sustainability.
+2) Responsible farm animal welfare management and sustainability.

 3) Emerging markets for religiously certified food products (broadly defined and could include and be related to international migration).